top of page

 Sierra Club CT opposes the increased use of fossil gas for energy and heat in Connecticut and New England, and was among the first environmental groups to oppose the state subsidized gas expansion plan.
 Getting off of fossil fuels now is necessary to protect public health and the climate, and it is also achievable.
 In view of the expense, danger, climate ruination and negative public health impacts of fracked gas, it is critical to transition to a renewable energy economy founded on energy efficiency, local energy creation, distributed generation and justice.

-Fracked Gas Projects Opposed by Sierra Club CT (Updated February 2024)
+Fracked Gas Projects Opposed by Sierra Club CT (Updated August 2024)

 • Project Maple Project Maple is a proposed major expansion to the Enbridge owned fracked gas pipeline that runs from New Jersey to Maine and potentially the Canadian Maritimes.
 Enbridge is seeking to increase capacity of this line by up to 500,000 Dekatherms/day at the Ramapo, NY receipt point, and up to 250,000 Dekatherms/day at the Salem, MA receipt point.
 While currently this fracked gas appears to be for electric power generation in Massachusetts, its final destination, usage, or need under the proposal is unclear.
 This pipeline runs from Danbury to Putnam in Connecticut and includes a segment of pipeline in Coventry that Enbridge is seeking to replace with a regulation station under a 40 year old permit.
 A protest against the project in Coventry (which in reality is a segment of the Project Maple proposal) will be submitted to FERC in February 2024.
+See Project Maple Fact Sheet here.
+Who is Enbridge?

 • Expansion By Compression (ExC) Despite the climate emergency, the giant energy corporation, Berkshire Hathaway Energy and TC Inc. (BHETC) plans to increase the use of climate-destroying fossil gas in our region by expanding compressor stations in CT and NY.
 The amount of gas piped through CT to Long Island and NYC will increase by 125 million cubic feet per day.
 BHETC will add 24,000 hp of compression and gas cooling in Brookfield and more gas cooling in Milford.
 This proposal received FERC approval in early 2022.
 Sierra Club CT and Brookfield residents are opposing this project, and have engaged in community education, calls and emails to Governor Lamont and Commissioner Dykes calling for the state air permits to be denied, and submitting testimony and letters on permits.
 Follow the campaign here.